 You won’t believe how easy this Solar Address Post is!
-My son was playing catch with my husband years ago when a wayward ball smashed our plastic address box, so we were in need of a new address display.
+Use the power of the sun to create a fun solar address post for your home.
+This free DIY craft project shows how to make this easy solar address post.
+Years ago my son was playing catch with my husband when a wayward ball smashed our plastic address box, so we were in need of a new address display.

-I love this idea because you can totally get the look you want with lots of options for numbering and solar lighting.
+I love this idea because you can totally get the look you want in your outdoor space with lots of options for numbering and solar lighting.
 Let’s start with what you need.

 - 4″ x 4″ post (height depends on the look you want)

 - other option is a square fence post

 - solar post light

 When creating this project I wanted to use as many supplies as I had on hand.
 I had a 4″ x 4″ post in the scrap supplies and a vegetable crate leftover from another project.
 I didn’t feel like digging out a hole for the cement post base, so I thought the crate would be a great shield.
 Planting some succulents in front helped to add some soften to this project too.